-I have been working professionally as a painter and printmaker for over 25 years.
-I regularly have exhibitions in a number of galleries nationally, and I also work with art consultants.
-I undertake commissions and my work is held in numerous public, corporate and private collections.
+I have been working professionally as a painter and printmaker for over 25 years, regularly exhibiting in a number of galleries and working with art consultants.
+I also undertake commissions and my work is held in numerous public, corporate and private collections.

-During my degree at University of Brighton, UK, and post graduate studies at The Slade School of Art and Central St Martins in London, I specialised in printmaking.
-My early interest and involvement with printmaking has, I believe, informed my practice as a painter.
+During my degree at University of Brighton, UK, and postgraduate studies at The Slade School of Art and Central St Martins in London, I specialised in printmaking.
+My early interest and involvement with printmaking has informed my practice as a painter.
 I build my paintings using layers of paint, thinking of each layer, often poured, as a distinct element.
 Working with acrylic paint allows each of the layers to dry overnight.
 This gives me the opportunity to remove new painted layers or elements, without affecting the earlier work.

 I have always made limited edition original prints, and more recently I have been making unique works on paper.
 These are made initially using a screen print monotype process, further developed with painted elements, creating images that combine the qualities of both of these mediums.